gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

     For this system, long range Coulomb interaction is a better choice.
-We could also perform better thermostating the system by thermostating water and ions separately.
+We could also improve the thermostating of the system by applying a separate thermostat to water molecules and ions.
     Therefore, let us improve the NVT step by specifying more options in the input file.
-    First, in nvt.mdp, let us impose the use of the long-range Fast smooth Particle-Mesh Ewald (SPME)
+    First, in the nvt.mdp file, let us impose the use of the long-range Fast smooth Particle-Mesh Ewald (SPME)
     electrostatics with Fourier spacing of 0.1 nm, order of 4, and cut-off of 4: